Khudaja/Khudaja/Adventure Game/README.md

 ▪Interactive Gameplay: Make decisions using the inquirer.js library for a more engaging experience.

-▫Run this on your Windows CommandPrompt by using command:
+- Run this on your Windows CommandPrompt by using command:

    npx adventure_game_k